Home AI/ML Semi-Supervised Learning Explained: Pseudo-Labeling, FixMatch, and More

 Domain adaptation Labeled source + unlabeled target Medium Bridges distribution shift Your deployment data differs from your labeled data

 These paradigms combine freely.
-A strong 2026 pipeline might: (1) pretrain a backbone with self-supervised learning, (2) fine-tune with semi-supervised learning on the actual task, (3) apply DANN-style domain adaptation when deploying to a new facility, and (4) use active learning to prioritize which stubborn examples to send back to human annotators.
+A strong 2026 pipeline might: (1) pretrain a backbone with self-supervised learning, (2) fine-tune with semi-supervised learning on the actual task, (3) apply DANN-style domain adaptation when deploying to a new facility, and (4) use active learning to prioritise which difficult examples to return to human annotators.

 Method Comparison Within SSL